-As you may have already discovered, your speed-reading abilities won’t help you as much as you think in law school.
-As you spend hours each night preparing for class, you need to know how to read – really read – the assigned cases.
+As you may have already discovered, your speed-reading abilities may not carry over as much as you would like in law school.
 You must now carefully and critically analyze, question and reason every paragraph, sentence and word.
+Here’s how to get the most out of your preparation for class and your reading of assigned cases.

 1) Use a “road map” for reading assignments